Carolyn E. Demarest: Legal practice

 Demarest was an associate attorney at Skadden, Arps, Slate, Meagher, & Flom from 1972 to 1973.
 She served in the New York City Appeals Division of the city's Law Department, as Assistant Chief Corporation Counsel from 1976 to 1983.
 She practiced appellate law as a solo practitioner from 1984 to 1985.
 She also served as Special Assistant Corporation Counsel for the City of New York in 1984.

 After retiring as a judge, in 2017 Demarest joined JAMS where she provides private alternative dispute resolution services as a mediator, arbitrator, and special master.

 Judicial clerkship

 From 1973 to 1976, Demarest was a judicial law clerk to Judge Stanley Danzig of the Civil Court of the City of New York.

 Education

 Demarest received her Bachelor of Arts degree from New York University in 1967, and her Juris Doctor degree, magna cum laude, from New York University School of Law in 1972.
 She has been an instructor at Bernard M. Baruch College of the City University of New York.

 Awards and honors

-Demarest has received at least the following awards and honors: